Alpha Sigma Rho: Symbols

+Sigma Rho's motto is "Strength in Unity".
+It is based on the principles or pillars of academic excellence, interpersonal growth, moral development, and strength in unity.

 The founding mothers adopted symbols for the sorority.
-Its flower is the cala lily and its mascot is the swan.
+Its flower is the calla lily and its mascot is the swan.
 The sorority's colors are red, silver, and white.
 Its gemstone is the opal.
 Its symbol is Nu, the Chinese symbol for woman.

-Activities
+Its nicknames are Alpha Sigs and ASR.